What you need to know about extended unemployment benefits in 2026 — plus actionable steps if your benefits run out.

 ✓ Current Status (Verified)

-EB Trigger Status: Based on the DOL EB Trigger Notice dated December 29, 2025 (reflecting the 13-week IUR period ending December 13, 2025), no state was triggered “on” for Extended Benefits at that time.
+EB Trigger Status: Based on the latest available DOL EB Trigger Notice, no state was triggered “on” for Extended Benefits as of the most recent reference period.

 ⚡ Quick Answer